 Cohort of 2016-2017

-Fabian Barch received a 4-year fellowship in 2016 and is a 1st year PhD student in the Sociology of Education program in the Department of Humanities and Social Sciences at NYU Steinhardt.
+Fabian Barch received a 4-year fellowship in 2016 and is a 1st year PhD student in the Sociology of Education program in the Department of Applied Statistics, Social Science, and Humanities at NYU Steinhardt.
 His current research interests include access to educational opportunity, and prison-based education programs.
 He earned his Bachelor's degree at Washington University in St. Louis in May 2016, double majoring in Education Studies and French with a minor in Psychological and Brain Sciences.

 S. Sana Fatima received a 4-year fellowship in 2016 and is a 1st year PhD student at the NYU Wagner School.She is a Graduate Assistant at the Institute for Education and Social Policy (IESP) where she is currently exploring the effects of neighborhood characteristics in shaping the special education students population as well as looking at the effects of recent policy reforms for special education students in New York City.
 Her research interests lie at the intersection of education, health and labor economics.
 Prior to joining NYU, she worked as a researcher at the John J. Heldrich Center for Labor and Workforce Development (Rutgers University), as an analyst at Abt Associates Inc. and as an Economic and Community Development Research Assistant at the Federal Reserve Bank of Boston.
 She holds a Master of Arts degree in Economics from New York University (NYU).
 Her advisor and research mentor is Leanna Stiefel.